octimot/StoryToolkitAI/INSTALLATION.md

 [Click here to the main project page](https://github.com/octimot/StoryToolkitAI)

-## Have you looked for a standalone version first?
+## Installing the Standalone version
 If you don't want to get your hands dirty with terminal commands, check if there is a release available for your platform [here](https://github.com/octimot/StoryToolkitAI/releases).

-However the standalone version may not always be up to date with the latest changes in the code, and might miss some state-of-the-art features that are only available in the non-standalone version. so if you want to be sure to have the latest features (some buggy and experimental too), you should install the app from source using the instructions below.
+We do, however, recommend doing your best to install the non-standalone version of the tool using the instructions below.
+This would allow you to get the latest features and bug fixes as soon as they are released.

-## StoryToolkitAI is free but we need your help
+### StoryToolkitAI is free but we need your help

 The development of Storytoolkit AI depends highly on the support we get from our Patreon community, so [please consider supporting the development](https://www.patreon.com/StoryToolkitAI) if you find this tool useful